roman-milk/roman-milk.github.io/ally-born-to-dom-TalkMan.md

  "Can I trouble you for a beer, mate?" he asked suddenly out of the blue.

  "Sure."
 I said as I got up and walked into the kitchen, my large erection leading the way.
 I came back and handed it to him as I sat back down on my chair and watched him fuck the shit out of my girlfriend's mouth for another couple of minutes.
 Then, finally, he said: "Oh yeah, take it all, you stupid bitch." and moaned, lifting his ass slightly off the chair as he shot his load down Ally's throat.
 After sucking him dry and extensively cleaning his tube and balls, Ally crawled from under the table and said: "I think I am going to go freshen up."
-Report_Story #2